pmitros/school-committee/chinese-immersion.md

 ===============

 I made a simplified flowchart to show how to get into immersion Chinese.
-This is missing a lot of nuance, but gives the basics of the game.

-Footnotes are below the flowchart.
+This is missing a lot of nuance but gives the basics of the game.
+Footnotes explaining specific steps are below the flowchart.

-Once you understand this, you'll have a good idea of how to play the Cambridge Public School District Controlled Choice Lottery.
+I worked through this for one particular program, but once you understand this, you'll have a good idea of how to play the Cambridge Public School District Controlled Choice Lottery in general.
+If there are aspects you don't understand, please ask me (or the FRC).

 And yes, I understand how ridiculous this level of complexity is.
 My goal is to surface that complexity so we might fix it.